 - The Council Blog: PDC members work behind the scenes to stay informed.
 Associate members are active professionals.
 Read what they’re thinking here.

-The Forum is held at the American Foreign Service Association (AFSA), 2101 E Street NW in Washington DC (Foggy Bottom Metro), starting at noon.
+The Forum is held at the George Washington University Elliott School of International Affairs, 1957 E. Street, NW, Washington, D.C.
+(Foggy Bottom Metro), starting at noon.
 Sandwiches and refreshments are served.
 Find the upcoming Forum on our Events page.

 - Spring and Fall Forums: These half-day programs have investigated broad topics, each spawning a book.
 See the summary page for them here.